What Does Feeding Wet Food Do for Your Cat?

 Whatever the reason, ensuring your cat gets enough water in her diet is extremely important.
-Here’s how canned cat food can help.
+Here’s how wet cat food can help.

-If possible start when your cat’s a kitten by feeding premium canned food as part of her complete diet.
-Small kittens often can’t chew dry food easily because their teeth are tiny.
-Wet food is easier for them to eat and helps them get the proper nutrition they need for healthy growth.
+If possible, start feeding premium canned cat food as part of a complete diet when your cat is a kitten.
+Small kittens often can’t chew dry cat food easily because their teeth are tiny.
+Wet cat food is easier for them to eat and helps them get the proper nutrition they need for healthy growth.

 Felines are obligate carnivores, which is just a fancy way of saying they must get most of their nutrition from meat and proteins.
 No wonder cats are attracted to food with strong meat or fat flavors.

-In addition to more moisture content, premium wet cat food has a high protein content to satisfy your feline's natural cravings.
+In addition to more moisture content than dry food, premium wet cat food has a high protein content to satisfy your feline's natural cravings.

 Meats and fish are important in your cat’s diet because protein deficiencies can lead to: